praclet/ctf_osint/challenges/level03/intercepted/intercepted.md

 ## Hint
 Have you found the documentation yet ?
 James Wang had some friend that knew a lot about custom apt42 kerberos ticket.
-If yes, try cropping the image, remove blank lines & spaces.
+If yes, check the hint from the documentation :D.

 ## Solution
 Under one of James Wang's tweet a user posted a link to a documentation